ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 ===========

 When you want to expand a cluster, you may add an OSD at runtime.
-With Ceph, an OSD is generally one Ceph ``ceph-osd`` daemon for one storage disk within a host machine.
-If your host has multiple storage disks, you may map one ``ceph-osd`` daemon for each disk.
+With Ceph, an OSD is generally one Ceph ``ceph-osd`` daemon for one storage drive within a host machine.
+If your host has multiple storage drives, you may map one ``ceph-osd`` daemon for each drive.

 Generally, it's a good idea to check the capacity of your cluster to see if you are reaching the upper end of its capacity.
 As your cluster reaches its ``near